amzn/style-dictionary/examples/advanced/node-modules-as-config-and-properties/README.md

 Style Dictionary understands node modules that export a simple object for both a config file as well as the token source files.
 Using node module exports allows you to do some pretty cool things like generating tokens programmatically.

-The `.extend()` method on the Style Dictionary module can take an object or a path to a JSON or node module and it copies the object attributes onto a new copy of the Style Dictionary object.
+The Style Dictionary constructor can take an object or a path to a JSON or node module and it copies the object attributes onto a new copy of the Style Dictionary object.
 The Style Dictionary object stores the transforms, transformGroups, and formats as attributes on the SD object.
 You can override these defaults by directly adding these attributes to your config object.
 This allows you to add custom transforms and formats without calling `.registerTransform()`!

 #### What to look at